 There are rare instances where mold removal should be performed by a professional mold remediation company.
-This book will help you understand if that’s the case.
-And if you do hire a company, this book will also teach you the tricks mold removal companies use to scam people, and how to ensure employees of a mold cleaning firm are performing their work correctly.
+I’ll let you know if that’s the case.
+And if you hire a mold removal company, I’ll teach you the tricks they use to scam people, and how to ensure that employees of a mold cleaning firm are performing their work correctly.

 Typically, whenever mold is discovered in one location, you’ll find black mold, white mold, and other colors of mold growing in a number of other areas that you’re unaware of.
 Only removing some mold serves no purpose.
 This is why it is so important to conduct a thorough mold inspection of all the vulnerable areas in your home before you begin mold removal.

 If you see visible mold and mildew, detect a musty smell, or have any mold symptoms that could be related to your home, read the Do-It-Yourself Mold Inspection series from IndoorAir.com.

 In this series you’ll learn how to perform your own mold inspection without the cost of hiring a mold remediation company, spending money on mold testing, or risking a common mold scam.

 I’ll walk you through every room in your home, including the attic, garage, and basement/crawlspace.
 Using inspection photos with explanations, I’ll show you why and where to inspect for mold, and how to see hidden mold when it’s the same or similar colors as the surfaces it grows on.